Cuba starter pack

 Where: Cafeteria Havanera, on San Nicholas between Concordia and Neptuno

 Havana has many cafeterias spread throughout the city, and these are great places to score cheap food in Cuba.
 Hamburgers are my pick, and they can be found virtually everywhere.
 The best are in Centro Havana at a small cafeteria called Cafeteria Havanera, on San Nicholas between Concordia and Neptuno.
 The burgers are made of pork, standard for Cuba, and come topped with tomato, cheese, and ham.
-Priced in the $1 range, what these burgers lack in tradition they more than
+Priced in the $1 range, what these burgers lack in tradition they more than make up for in value.
+If you’re in the Vedado neighborhood there is another great burger spot on Calle 24 between Linea and Calle 11.
+It’s open late and located right around the corner from one of Havana’s coolest nightclubs, La Fabrica de Arte.

 4. Breakfast sandwiches